-Graduate degree programs: M.S. and Ph.D. in Agricultural and Resource Economics, emphasizing the broad areas of food marketing and industrial organization, environmental and resource economics, health economics and policy, and international economic development.
+Graduate degree programs: M.S. in Applied and Resource Economics and Ph.D. in Agricultural and Resource Economics, emphasizing the broad areas of food marketing and industrial organization, environmental and natural resource economics, health economics and policy, and international economic development.

-Research areas: food marketing and demand analysis, empirical industrial organization, food and health, agribusiness management, applied econometrics, environmental economics, resource economics, economics of agricultural and resource policies, fisheries and aquaculture, international agricultural and natural resource development, cost-benefit analysis, international trade and production agriculture.
+Research areas: food marketing and demand analysis, empirical industrial organization, food and health, agribusiness management, applied econometrics, environmental economics, natural resource economics, agricultural, health and natural resource policies, fisheries and aquaculture, international development, cost-benefit analysis, local foods, climate change, water resources, land use, sustainability, efficiency and productivity, innovation and technology change, international trade, and production agriculture.

-Research areas: These fall into areas of chronic disease prevention and intervention (HIV/AIDS, obesity, cancer, cardiovascular disease, osteoporosis) in school, worksites and communities; high-risk behavioral interventions; meta-analysis and multilevel statistical modelling; and diagnostic modalities, stem-cells, chromosomal instability, and the epigenome are among the ongoing research activities within the department.
+Research areas: These fall into areas of chronic disease prevention and intervention (HIV/AIDS, obesity, cancer, cardiovascular disease, osteoporosis and autoimmune disease) in school, work-sites and communities; high-risk behavioral interventions; meta-analysis and multilevel statistical modelling; and diagnostic modalities, stem-cells, chromosomal instability and the epigenome are among the ongoing research activities within the department.

-Graduate degree programs: M.S. and Ph.D. in Natural Resources with areas of concentration in climate and water resources, environmental conservation, fisheries and wildlife conservation, forest resources and geomatics.
+Graduate degree programs: M.S. and Ph.D. in Natural Resources with areas of concentration in environmental sustainability and conservation, fisheries and wildlife conservation, sustainable forest resources, and water resources and climate.

 The Sustainable Environmental Planning & Management (SEPM) online graduate certificate program is available to anyone with a bachelors degree and includes 5 graduate courses.